MatthewWid/Whirl/doc/documentation/systems.md

 # Custom Events

-MobSin uses a dynamic custom event system to emit information from objects that can be picked up by listeners on that object.
-Many MobSin objects come with their own premade events, but you can also make your own that listens on or emits events from any object that has the event system attached.
+Whirl uses a dynamic custom event system to emit information from objects that can be picked up by listeners on that object.
+Many Whirl objects come with their own premade events, but you can also make your own that listens on or emits events from any object that has the event system attached.

 Events are identified by name.
 There can be multiple listeners on a single event that will all fire when that even is called.
 Events are called in the order that the listeners were initially added in.